 Nate and Sarah met cute at Sunset Hills in 2012, and it was pretty much game over from that point on.

 “OK, yeah, we pretty much hung out every day,” Nate says, half-bashfully.

 The two were married within a year.

 In 2013, the Walshes discovered Bethany Ridge, a pristine Waterford vineyard owned by local businessman and philanthropist Mike Wheeler.
 Nate was familiar with Bethany Ridge through his work at Sunset Hills, but he hadn't fully explored the 25-acre property.

 “I think anybody who has been up there is like, 'Oh, this is different, this is special,'” Sarah says.
 “I think we are really lucky because we've been really particular about the sites we are willing to work with.
 In looking at the state as a whole, we truly believe that we are farming some of the best sites in the state.
-That sounds like a bold thing to say, but looking at Bethany Ridge and Rust Mountain we truly believe the caliber of those sites is world-class. ”
+That sounds like a bold thing to say, but looking at Bethany Ridge and Russ Mountain we truly believe the caliber of those sites is world-class. ”

 Fast forward four years after they married, and circumstances led to an opportunity the Walshes would've been fools to neglect.
 North Gate Vineyards just outside of Hillsboro, one of the most-respected wineries in the state, went on the market.
 A gorgeous, turn-key tasting room and well-producing vineyards were for the take.